 - Limit or eliminate alcohol consumption

-- Maintain good nutrition
+- Maintain good nutrition and diet

 - Stay hydrated by keeping up with fluid intake